flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 !!! info "Discontinuity"
     #### Discontinuity

-    !!! warning "Only Available in the Experimental Version"

     The flight plan might contain so called discontinuities.
 These are breaks in the flight plan and often separate two flight plan sections like the SID and first in-route waypoint or the STAR and the APPR.
 They are also often inserted when the flight plan is modified.

     When the aircraft overflies a flight plan discontinuity, the NAV mode automatically reverts to the HDG (TRK) mode.
 The pilot need to then use DIR TO to fly to the next waypoint.